Tensai75/NZBLinker/README.EN.md

 v0.7.0 was completely redesigned and revised by me.

 ## Change Log
+### v0.7.3
+* Bug fix: fix for the eventhandler error.
+* Addition of NZBLNK parameter "post date" (d) also in the popup window for the NZBLNK creation.

 ### v0.7.2
 * Support for additional NZBLNK parameter "post date" (d) and experimental post date detection (thanks to [plneappl](https://github.com/plneappl))